 Emmanuel Thanassoulis – Emeritus Professor in Management Sciences, (Aston University, Birmingham, UK).

-Ali Emrouznejad – Professor of Business Analytics (Aston University, Birmingham, UK)
+Ali Emrouznejad – Professor of Business Analytics (University of Surrey, Guildford, UK)

 Who should participate?

 Those interested in learning the fundamentals of DEA/SFA as well as its more advanced features.
 The course will have sessions that start with the theoretical underpinnings of DEA/SFA and progress to more advanced concepts.
 Theoretical sessions will be interspersed with sessions which implement the theory on real or simulated data.
 Participants will be able to run the PIM DEA software (see below) in order to have hands-on experience in using DEA/SFA.
 In past runs of this course participants have included practitioners from a number of sectors including, regulation, banking, health services, education and other government services.
 Research and postgraduate students have also attended the course.